 Flood risks in the northeastern US are an acute and growing concern.
 Widespread flooding from recent hurricanes Irene and Lee as well as Super-Storm Sandy have garnered national and international attention, and many more localized flash flood events pepper the region with perceived increasing frequency.
 Projections of more frequent large or high intensity rainfall events, combined with expanded development of currently rural landscapes, suggest that flood risks will continue to escalate and that assessing the capacity and quality of our stormwater infrastructure is of increasing importance.

-The Hudson River Estuary watershed likely contains more than 10,000 culverts.
-Records on the location and size of existing culverts are lacking, made scarce by the fact that stormwater infrastructure is owned and maintained by many different entities—the State DOT, county governments, individual municipalities, and private landowners.
+The Hudson River Estuary watershed likely contains more than 15,000 culverts.
+Records on the location and size of existing culverts are lacking, made scarce by the fact that road-stream crossing water infrastructure is owned and maintained by many different entities—the State DOT, county governments, individual municipalities, and private landowners.
 The number of culverts located in a municipality or watershed varies; it is dictated by the amount of development and the amount of water in the area.
 Through this project, field teams are sent to specific watersheds and counties in the Estuary watershed boundary to locate and measure each culvert.

-As of September 2018, Estuary Program staff and partners assessed 46.9% of the Estuary’s culverts, and are on track to achieve the Hudson River Action Agenda goal of 50% by 2020.
+As of September 2019, Estuary Program staff and partners assessed 54.4% of the Estuary’s culverts, and have achieved the Hudson River Action Agenda goal of 50% by 2020.

-- Read the latest culvert prioritization program fact sheet, updated August 2018.
+- Read the latest culvert prioritization project fact sheet, updated September 2019.

 - View details about individual culverts on our Interactive Aquatic Connectivity map.

-The Estuary Program follows the North Atlantic Aquatic Connectivity Collaborative protocol for culvert assessment, and offers the NAACC field training component required to become a Lead Observer (typically in May).
+The Estuary Program follows the North Atlantic Aquatic Connectivity Collaborative protocol for culvert assessment, and offers the NAACC field training and shadowing components required to become a NAACC certified Lead Observer (typically in May).